 An individual has the right to request that any inaccurate or out-of-date information about them is erased or corrected (subject to certain exemptions and limitations under the Act): please see above.

-Any comments or queries on this policy should be directed to the Director of Information Systems using the email address: firstname.lastname@example.org.
+Any comments or queries on this policy should be directed to the Director of Digital Delivery and Innovation using the email address: firstname.lastname@example.org

 If an individual believes that the School has not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise the School complaints or grievance procedure.
 The School can also make a referral to, or lodge a complaint with the Information Commissioner’s Office (ICO), although the ICO recommends that steps are taken to resolve the matter with the School before involving the regulator.